yatsky/Address-book/README.md

 # Address-book
-This is a small python project
+1. This is a small python project
+2. I'd like to learn programming and python
+3. together with things like Markdown, Git...
+4. If you happen to see this, feel free to ignore. :)